jani-nykanen/one-last-adventure/README.md

 To compile, run `tsc` on root.
 That's it.
 Running `make dist` will create a zip package for you.
 I might add Closure compiler support one day.

+To run the game locally, you need to start a local server.
+If you have `make` and `python3` installed, you can just run `make server`, or if you have only `python3`, then `python3 -m http.server` will do the same trick.
+You can also use any other http server of your choice.

 ------